Capital punishment by the United States military: Second World War and up to 1961

 US military justice during World War II was governed under the Articles of War enacted on June 4, 1920.
 These Articles were in effect through World War II and up until the Uniform Code of Military Justice came into effect in 1951.
-The U.S. military is known to have executed 160 American servicemen between 1942 and 1961.
-Of these executions, 157 were carried out by the United States Army (including members of the United States Army Air Forces prior to September 1947).
-After becoming independent of the U.S. Army on September 18, 1947, the United States Air Force conducted the three remaining executions, one in 1950 and two in 1954.
-Most of these 160 executions (a total of 141) took place between 1942 and January of 1946 (during and immediately after World War II).
-The United States Navy has not executed any of its own sailors since 1849 (when sailors John and Peter Black were hanged at the yardarm for a mutiny committed on the USS Ewing), nor has the United States Coast Guard executed any individuals since the enactment of the Coast Guard Act in 1915 and carrying out its only execution after that date in 1929.
+The US military is known to have executed 160 American servicemen between 1942 and 1961.
+Of these executions, 157 were carried out by the US Army (including members of the United States Army Air Forces prior to September 1947).
+After becoming independent of the US Army on September 18, 1947, the United States Air Force conducted the three remaining executions, one in 1950 and two in 1954.
+Most of these 160 executions (a total of 141) took place between 1942 and February 1946 (during and immediately after World War II).
+The United States Navy has not executed any of its own sailors since 1849 (when sailors John and Peter Black were hanged at the yardarm for a mutiny committed on the USS Ewing).

+Although racial disparities in military executions were lower than they were in World War I, they were still substantial.
+Of the 141 soldiers executed by the US military between 1942 and February 1946, 23 were white, 110 were black, six were Hispanic, and two were Native American.
+Twenty-five out of the 29 US soldiers executed for rape in France were black.
+At the same time, over 20 of the black soldiers executed for murder had been convicted of murdering other black soldiers.
+Racial bias was not the only factor in the disparities, either.
+Most white soldiers were in mobile units, making them harder to track down, whereas most black soldiers were in stationary units.

 Of the 160 known executions, 21 were executed for both rape and murder, 85 for murder, 53 for rape, and one (Private Eddie Slovik) for desertion.
 While more than 21,000 soldiers were convicted of desertion during World War II, only 49 were sentenced to death and one was executed.